2u1fuk4r/mercusys-MW300RE-auth-bypass/README.md

 # Mercusys / TP-Link MR30G Authentication Bypass (PoC)

 ## Overview
-This repository contains a proof-of-concept (PoC) demonstrating an authentication bypass vulnerability in the Mercusys / TP-Link MR30G 4G LTE router web management interface.
+This repository contains a proof-of-concept (PoC) demonstrating an authentication bypass vulnerability in the Mercusys / TP-Link MW300RE  router web management interface.

 Due to improper access control, several internal backend endpoints can be accessed without authentication, allowing retrieval of device and network-related information.